Make Your Kid Feel Special Even Though They’re Born on a Holiday

 The paper will wind up in tatters either way, but it is important to wrap birthday presents in birthday-specific wrapping paper in order to give kids a birthday experience — especially if their birthday coincides with Christmas and Hanukkah.
 Parents should also stress this rule with relatives who’ll bring birthday gifts to holiday celebrations in lieu of attending a separately scheduled party.
 It might seem like garbage-to-be, but for children, appropriate wrapping paper is an important signal that the gift is being given because they were born — not because Jesus was.
 Separate wrapping paper will also help families avoid the pitfalls of two-in-one presents, which should be avoided until kids are older and communicate they’d prefer that.

-Prepare Them for Fewer Friends at Their Party
+Prepare Kids for Fewer Friends at Birthday Parties During Holiday Season

 Even when parents reschedule celebrations, there are few things they can do to control the fact that friends may not make it to parties over holiday breaks.
 And that’s OK, as long as children are prepared and know that their friends want to be there.
 Mitzner suggests stressing how many friends they have and treating it as a lesson in logistics and why everyone can’t be in the same place at once.
 Once school starts, parents can help offset any disappointment by setting up alternative playdates with specific peers who couldn’t attend a celebration.
 “If anything, it just extends their birthdays,” she says.

-Frame It As a Really Really Long Celebration
+Frame Holiday Birthdays As a Really Really Long Celebration

 With the best holiday-birthday balance, kids will have their “birthdays” before or after, celebrate with relatives who they wouldn’t otherwise see on the actual day, and then typically party again once school starts in their classrooms.
 It’s not a bad deal for a kid when it’s framed as a birthday that lasts weeks instead of one day.
 Hell, people in their twenties try to accomplish this all the time, and they’re not all born on Thanksgiving.